weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex2_Create_Groups.md

 # Module 8 - Lab 7 - Exercise 2 - Create Groups

-In this exercise, you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
+In this exercise, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 As part of her pilot project for deploying Microsoft 365, Holly wants to examine how creating groups in her on-premises Exchange environment differs from creating groups in Microsoft 365 for Exchange Online.
 She will begin by creating an on-premises distribution group and then a cloud distribution group.
 She will finish by creating an Office 365 group.

 ## Task 1 - Create an On-premises Distribution Group